Anal stage: Anal-retentive personality

 Negative parent-child interactions in the anal stage, including early or harsh toilet training, can lead to the development of an anal-retentive personality.
 If the parents are too forceful or harsh in training the child to control their own bowel movements, the child may react by deliberately retaining their bowel movements in rebellion.
-They will form into an adult who hates mess, and is obsessively tidy, punctual, and respectful to authority.
+They will develop into an adult who hates mess, and is obsessively tidy, punctual, and respectful to authority.
 These adults can sometimes be stubborn and be very careful with their money.

 Anal-expulsive personality

 Overly passive parent-child interactions in the anal stage lead to the development of an anal-expulsive personality.
-Because the child's parents were inconsistent or neglectful in teaching the child to control their own bowel movements, the child may relieve themselves at inappropriate times and soil their pants in rebellion against using the toilet.
+Because the child's parents were inconsistent or neglectful in teaching the child to control their own bowel movements, the child may relieve themself at inappropriate times and soil their pants in rebellion against using the toilet.
 As adults, they will want to share things with their peers and give things away.
 They can sometimes be messy, disorganized, and rebellious.
 They may also be inconsiderate of others' feelings.